Glacier Elopement Planning Guide [Updated for 2022!]

 Sunrise or Sunset?

 It will be best to avoid holding your Glacier elopement during the middle of the day (and the permitting office may not even allow it), so you'll have to decide whether to have your ceremony at dawn or dusk.
-They are both gorgeous options, but some locations have better light during one or the other.
-East-facing sites like Many Glacier or Two Medicine will be beautiful for both sunrise and sunset.
-Though remember the steep neighboring mountains will affect the sunset times you'll see online.
+They are both gorgeous options, but some locations have better light at different times.
+East-facing sites like Sun Point, Many Glacier, or Two Medicine will be beautiful for both sunrise and sunset.
 Sites on the west side of the Park like Apgar, Bowman Lake, and Kintla Lake are gorgeous in the morning.
 Lake McDonald Lodge is perfect at sunset.
 An additional advantage beyond the gorgeous light in the early mornings and late evenings is that you will also miss most of the crowds.

 Permit and Marriage License